cooldecola/piano2sheet/README.md

 # piano2sheet

 # Introduction
-In this project, the objective is to convert Synthesia videos and videos of piano
+In this project, the objective is to convert Synthesia videos and videos of piano players that utilize MIDI visualizations to sheet music.

 ## Video Analysis
 We created a pipeline that allows identification of black and white keys seperately and labels each note.